-In December, prices declined on the back of poor demand from the tyre market, along with the onset of the peak tapping season.
 In January and February, prices remained relatively stable.
 In March and April, prices increased due to reduced production from the other major producers of rubber -Thailand, Malaysia, and Indonesia.
 In May, prices increased slightly in tandem with demand.
 In June, prices fell amid lingering concerns about faltering demand from top consumer China.
 In July, prices remained stable.
 In July prices remained relatively stable.
 In August, prices decreased to supply of cheaper imported rubber from South-east Asia.
 In September, prices remained relatively stable.
 In October, prices rose due to increased demand from the tire industry, especially in China.
 In November, prices increased due to a shortage of supply caused by heavy rains in south and south-east Asia.
 In December, prices remained relatively stable.
-In January, prices increase as consumption outstrips production, leading to import of expensive rubber
+In January and February, prices increase as consumption outstrips production, leading to import of expensive rubber.
+In March, prices increased due to a shortage of supply.